gilzoide/cffi-gdextension/README.md

 ## TODO
-- Support _get/_set fields by name from pointers to struct
 - Accept a pointer when expecting a value, just dereference it automagically
   + Accept a value when expecting pointer?
 Could be useful in function calls, but not when setting struct fields
 - Support defining and using unions